TableRead: Standing in the Gap for New Musicals

 HONORABLE MENTION, Bailey by Kevin Finkelstein

-If you have questions about our process, please contact Artistic Director Tracey Elaine Chessum at firstname.lastname@example.org.
+If you have questions about our process, please address your questions to Artistic Director Tracey Elaine Chessum at firstname.lastname@example.org.